-Fisheries Management Scotland is actively involved across a huge range of policy areas related to the protection and conservation of fish and fisheries across Scotland.
-This page gives an indication of the range of issues covered, with links to more detailed information on our current priorities.
+Fisheries Management Scotland is actively involved across a wide range of policy areas related to the protection and conservation of fish and fisheries across Scotland.
+This page gives an indication of the range of issues covered.
+Please note that these are listed in alphabetical order, rather than by priority.

 Fisheries Management Scotland were members of the Beaver Salmonid Working Group (BSWG) which was established in 2009 as a sub-group to the National Species Reintroduction Forum, to consider the potential impacts of beaver activity on Atlantic salmon and brown trout.
 The final report of the BSWG was published in January 2015.